MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getpeercachingflags.md

 ---
 title: bitsadmin getpeercachingflags
-description: Windows Commands topic for bitsadmin getpeercachingflags, which retrieves flags that determine if the files of the job can be cached and served to peers, and if BITS can download content for the job from peers. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bitsadmin getpeercachingflags**, which retrieves flags that determine if the files of the job can be cached and served to peers, and if BITS can download content for the job from peers. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article